tclewis91/Group_Project/readme.md

 ##Bill's PC
 Description
 Welcome to Bill's PC.
-This is a functionaly multi user chat room with four seperate chat rooms where users can chat about their favorite pokemon.
+This is a fully functional multi user chat room with four seperate chat rooms where users can chat about their favorite pokemon.

 ##Features
 -able to log into chat room